QuantumKitHub/MPSKit.jl/docs/src/index.md

 println("<mps|H|mps> = $(sum(real(E0)) / length(mps))")
 ```

-### Further reading
+### Additional Resources

-For more information, see the Manual section of the documentation, or the [Examples](@ref) section for some tutorials.
+For more detailed information on the functionality and capabilities of MPSKit, refer to the
+Manual section, or have a look at the [Examples](@ref) page.

+Keep in mind that the documentation is still a work in progress, and that some features may
+not be fully documented yet.
+If you encounter any issues or have questions, please check the
+library's [issue tracker](https://github.com/maartenvd/MPSKit.jl/issues) on the GitHub
+repository and open a new issue.